kevindigo/quests-of-zeus/backlog.md

 == Other ==

+- Better visual feedback when trying to use a second oracle card in a turn
 - Allow spending more than 5 favor to extend move range
 - Put all the map navigation in one place
 - Ideally sort cards by color